History Files

 A team of archaeologists announced the discovery in 2007 of a huge ancient gold processing centre and a graveyard along the River Nile in modern northern Sudan.

-They were territories within the kingdom of Kush, otherwise known as Nubia, which existed between 785 BC to around AD 350.
-Scholars said the finds showed that the empire was much bigger than had previously been thought, and that it rivalled ancient Egypt.
+The two find areas lay within the kingdom of Kush, otherwise known as Nubia, which existed between 785 BC to around AD 350.
+Experts said the finds showed that the empire was much bigger than had previously been thought, and that it rivalled ancient Egypt.

-The archaeologists were racing to dig up the Hosh el-Geruf area, some 362 kilometres from the capital, Khartoum, before the Merowe dam flooded the area in 2008.
-The dam was due to create a lake one hundred and fifty kilometres long and three kilometres wide, forcing some 50,000 people from their homes.
+The archaeologists were racing to dig up the Hosh el-Geruf area, some three hundred and sixty-two kilometres from the capital, Khartoum, before the Merowe dam flooded the area in 2008.
+The dam was due to create a lake one hundred and fifty kilometres long and three kilometres wide, forcing some fifty thousand people from their homes.

 Tribute